 I was born in Iceland in 1976, to a simple life in a remote area.
-My father was a local fisherman, so I grew up with pretty much with just my mother and two sisters.
+My father was a local fisherman, so I grew up pretty much with just my mother and two sisters.
 That was until my father passed away in an accident at sea when I was just seven years old.
 I struggled to fit in and dealt with this by learning to manipulate those around me.
 Becoming exceptionally angry with the world, I grew to be outwardly tough and somewhat insular with all of my emotions.

 Even though I had always excelled at sports, I soon found alcohol at the age of 15 and shortly after found solace in class A drugs.
 This seemed to solve my problems, albeit only for a short time.
-Despite all of this, at this stage I still oddly felt that I fitted in – even managing to successfully pursue my sports career as a key member of a volleyball team that went on to become Icelandic champions.
+Despite all of this, at this stage, I still oddly felt that I fitted in – even managing to successfully pursue my sports career as a key member of a volleyball team that went on to become Icelandic champions.
 This athleticism always stayed with me and I’m sure put me in good stead later on in my adult life when I subsequently became one of Iceland’s strongest men.

 It was this sporting prowess that led me to complete an exceptional military bodyguard training course.
 I was one of only four recruits out of the initial 74 who managed to complete this rigorous SAS-style training.
 I quickly went on to join the UN in their Search and Rescue division, though ultimately my drinking and drug taking resulted in me having to depart.
-By this point I had learned how best to exploit both my military skills and my recently acquired global connections for my own personal gain, running drugs between various countries and as a result becoming exceptionally wealthy.
+By this point, I had learned how best to exploit both my military skills and my recently acquired global connections for my own personal gain, running drugs between various countries and as a result becoming exceptionally wealthy.

 It was during this period of my life where I felt the most lost, having grown hardened to my life of crime.
 I had a complete lack of regard for anyone.
 In particular, those who genuinely cared about me.
-Eventually I found myself arrested and in court for smuggling and other drug-related offences.
+Eventually, I found myself arrested and in court for smuggling and other drug-related offences.
 I was sentenced to a two-and-a-half-year jail term.
-At this stage I knew I was nothing more than just another sad prison statistic.
+At this stage, I knew I was nothing more than just another sad prison statistic.
 It was an all-time low, but what was to set me on my journey to recovery.

 The journey to recovery